choras-org/ASSA_Hackathon/README.md

 🎙️ Later today we'll do a measurement and your goal is to set up a simulation which is as close as possible to the measurement!

-🏠 We provide two geometries
+🏠 We provide two geometries (can also be found in the CHORAS repository so you don't have to clone this one :))
 - this room simplified to a shoebox [(./Geometries/Room2215_simple.obj)](./Geometries/Room2215_simple.obj)
 - the same but with the acoustic ceiling [(./Geometries/Room2215_withAbs.obj)](./Geometries/Room2215_withAbs.obj)